sav-che/TL-2/Authors/Ahlner, Klas {std. K. Ahlner} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/item/103858#page/60/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 48](https://www.biodiversitylibrary.org/page/33264737) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Ahlner, Klas {std.
 K. Ahlner}|first entry]] for this author

 ### Author

 \* Ahlner, Klas (1845-1932), Swedish botanist and highschool teacher, studied at a secondary school in Uppsala from 1864, teacher at a school in Växjo 1872-1911, Dr. phil.
-Uppsala 1879. (*K. Ahlner*).
+Uppsala 1879.
+**Abbreviated name**: *K. Ahlner*

 #### Herbarium and types